gvwilson/sensibleadventures/iffy/iffy.md

 Wales was on one knee near the bow beside his open toolbox.
-The half-assembled drone in his hands was the same size as the sentry bot in his room but skinned with camo that changed color to match his hands and coat and the deck every time he turned it over.
+The half-assembled drone in his hands was the same size as the toy bear in his room but skinned with camo that changed color to match his hands and coat and the deck every time he turned it over.